rmdlv/python-samp/README.md

 ```

 ## Contributing
-PR are supported!
+Pull requests are supported!
 Before creating a pull request, read [CONTRIBUTING.md](https://github.com/rmdlv/python-samp/blob/main/CONTRIBUTING.md).
 We are pleased to see your contribution to the development of the library.
 Ask questions in the Issues section and in [**Telegram chat**](https://t.me/python_samp)!

 ## License
 Copyright © 2021 [rmdlv](https://github.com/rmdlv).\